corvus-dotnet/Corvus.Globbing/README.md

 ## Getting Started

-`Corvus.Extensions` is available on [NuGet](https://www.nuget.org/packages/Corvus.Extensions).
+`Corvus.Globbing` is available on [NuGet](https://www.nuget.org/packages/Corvus.Extensions).
 To add a reference to the package in your project, run the following command
 ```
 dotnet add package Corvus.Globbing
 ```

-Use the --version option to specify a [version](https://www.nuget.org/packages/Corvus.Extensions#versions-body-tab) to install.
+Use the --version option to specify a [version](https://www.nuget.org/packages/Corvus.Globbing#versions-tab) to install.
 ```
 dotnet add package Corvus.Globbing --version 0.1.0
 ```